Taking photos of textile art using a smartphone

 Cropping & editing

 Use your phone’s photo app or computer software to crop or rotate the image.
 If necessary, adjust the brightness, contrast or colour saturation.
-Make sure the colours are accurate – white areas should appear white, not grey.
+Make sure the colours are accurate – white areas should appear white.
+Try tweaking the white balance settings and/or the colour settings to improve the colour accuracy.
 The image should be as true to life as possible.

 Avoid using sharpening tools when editing your photo, as they can negatively affect the quality of the image.
 Instead, aim to get the sharpest possible image when you take the photo.

-For textile sculptures, choose the best place to focus on to get as much of the work in focus as possible.
-Then take some detail shots from different angles to capture the sculptural shape of the work and show any interesting folds or layers in the fabric.
+For three-dimensional textile sculptures, choose the best place to focus on to get as much of the piece in focus as possible.
+Then, take some detail shots from different angles to capture the sculptural shape of the work and show any interesting folds or layers in the fabric.

-“Take photos to showcase the whole artwork, as well as detail shots to show interesting areas of texture.”
+“Take whole artwork photos, as well as detail shots to highlight interesting areas of texture.”

 More tips & tricks

 Seeking that perfect photo of your art?
 Good lighting and a sharply focused image are key.
-Here’s some extra ideas to try.
+Here are some extra ideas to try.

 If you’re using a tripod, set the timer function to take the photo a few seconds after pressing the button – this can help to further reduce camera shake and ensure really sharp images.